At an archaeological site in Central Italy, Illinois State University student Sarah Schroeder discovered something profound about themself.

 “The project was very influential in my career,” Schroeder said.
 “I had the chance to talk to a bunch of professionals and meet art conservators who were doing lab work.
 They gave us a presentation on their jobs and how to pursue a career in conservation.”

-This experience provided Schroeder a life-changing opportunity by introducing her to the conservation field.
+This experience provided Schroeder a life-changing opportunity by offering an introduction to the conservation field.

-Back on campus, she remains involved with the project while pursuing her growing passion for art history.
+Back on campus, they remain involved with the project while pursuing their growing passion for art history.

 “Dr. Cline contacted me after the trip with a data entry job, manually logging pottery pieces we found into a database,” Schroeder said.

-This experience allows her to apply what she learned on the trip and stay engaged with the field.
-She also remains connected with people she met in Italy.
+This experience allows Schroeder to apply what they learned on the trip and stay engaged with the field.
+They also remain connected with people they met in Italy.

 Three students sit next to each other scrubbing pieces found at an archelogical dig site.